ruby-amqp/rubybunny.info/articles/exchanges.md

 -----       -----       -----
 </pre>

 We have two network segments, S1 and S2.
 Each of them may fail.
-P is concerned with making sure that messages cross S1, while the broker (B) and C are concerned with ensuring that messages cross S2 and are only removed from the queue when they are processed successfully.
+A publisher (P) is concerned with making sure that messages cross S1, while the broker (B) and consumer (C) are concerned with ensuring that messages cross S2 and are only removed from the queue when they are processed successfully.

 Message acknowledgements cover reliable delivery over S2 as well as successful processing.
 For S1, P has to use transactions (a heavyweight solution) or the more